pulsar-edit/pulsar-edit.github.io/docs/blog/20230301-Daeraxa-MarUpdate.md

 We also launched our first [community survey](https://pulsar-edit.dev/blog/20230227-Daeraxa-Survey1.html) which, as of time of writing, is still open.
-If this goes well (and depending on feedback) then will be creating more in the future such as asking about new features, platform/use case surveys and general application feedback.
+If this goes well (and depending on feedback) then we will be creating more in the future such as asking about new features, platform/use case surveys and general application feedback.

 With that said - onto the updates!